Test API Key

 - Click Send.
 This sends a request to the Apollo server to log into the API.

-If your setup is correct, you will receive the following JSON response:
+If your setup is correct, you receive the following JSON response:

 Use the Apollo API

-You've confirmed that your API key is working with the API.
-Now hop into a couple of Apollo API use cases to try out its functionality.
+You've confirmed that your API key is working.
+Now hop into a couple of Apollo API tutorials to try out its functionality.